The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: How the LAION-Aesthetics Predictor was Made

 \subsubsection{The LAION-Aesthetics Predictor was trained by conflating different measurements of aesthetics across the datasets.}

-Per the LAION-Aesthetics blog, LAP was trained to "predict the rating people gave when they were asked 'How much do you like this image on a scale from 1 to 10?'" \cite{laion_aesthetics}.
-While it is true that SAC and LAION-Logos measures aesthetics as an \textit{absolute} image property, this is not what AVA measures.
-Votes on dpchallenge do not measure the perceived aesthetic quality of a de-contextualized image but rather the quality of an image \textit{relative} to a topic, like skyscapes.
+Per the LAION-Aesthetics blog, LAP was trained to ``predict the rating people gave when they were asked 'How much do you like this image on a scale from 1 to 10?''' \cite{laion_aesthetics}.
+While SAC and LAION-Logos measure aesthetics \textit{absolutely}, AVA measures aesthetics \textit{relatively}.
+Votes on dpchallenge do not measure the aesthetic quality of a de-contextualized image but rather the quality of an image \textit{relative} to a topic, like skyscapes.
 As prizes are award to images based on the average final \textit{ranking} of aesthetic votes for a challenge, votes are comparable within a topic but not between topics. \citet{murray2012ava} find that images in challenges with negative affective valences, like fear, tend to receive lower absolute scores.
 This implies that a model built on absolute scores rather than relative scores within challenges may be confounded by the emotional valence of an image.

 \citet{murray2012ava} are highly critical of de-contextualized aesthetic scores: \textit{``The interpretation of these aesthetic judgments [in prior aesthetic datasets], expressed under the form of numeric scores, has always been taken for granted.
 Yet a deeper analysis of the context in which these judgments are given is essential.
 The result of this lack of context is that it is difficult to understand what the aesthetic classifiers really model when trained with such datasets.''} This is why AVA represents aesthetic scores as a distribution of votes, allowing one to examine not only the mean aesthetic vote but also the variance.
 The authors found that images with high variance, or greater disagreement between voters in the image competition, tended to be ``non-conventional,'' such as ``innovative application of photographic techniques.''
-This nuance, however, is lost because LAP is trained by simply averaging the aesthetic scores.
+This nuance, however, is lost because LAP is trained by averaging the aesthetic scores.